Drowser2430/StormMate/README.md

-# PowerPal: Smart Emergency Lighting System
+# StromMate: Smart Emergency Lighting System

 > Keep your lights and Wi-Fi on during climate-related blackouts.
 Powered by smart plugs, UPS battery backup, and optional SMS alerts.

 ---

-## 🔥 Why It Matters
+## StormMate 🔥 Why It Matters

 Millions of households in the U.S. are experiencing increasingly frequent blackouts due to wildfires, storms, grid failures, and heatwaves.
 Most people don’t have backup generators — and even fewer have a clear plan.

-**PowerPal** is a plug-and-play system designed for resilience:
+**StormMate** is a plug-and-play system designed for resilience:

 - Keeps your Wi-Fi and lights running for hours after power loss
 - Sends SMS alerts to loved ones during outages (optional)